How to Change a Tire Without a Jack

 1. Use the Tire Iron:

-1. Place the tire iron on a lug nut and turn it clockwise to tighten.
+1. Position the tire iron on a lug nut and turn clockwise to tighten.

-2. Tighten each lug nut in a star pattern to ensure even pressure and secure fitment.
+2. Tighten each lug nut in a star pattern for even pressure.

 2. Check Stability:

-1. Verify that the tire is firmly attached and does not wobble.
+1. Ensure the tire is firmly attached without wobbling.

-2. Re-tighten the lug nuts if necessary to ensure they are secure.
+2. Re-tighten lug nuts if necessary to secure everything.

 Advanced Tips for Secure Installation: